 CRMJ3900 Advanced Topics in Criminal Justice 3 s.h.

 An in-depth study of topics from the fields of criminal justice, law enforcement, or corrections.
 Courses may be repeated as topics vary.
-Prerequisites: CRMJ2400 (grade of C or better).
+Prerequisites: CRMJ2400.

 + CRMJ4100 Correctional Case Management 3 s.h.